Skip to main content

 Egypt

-«The Instruction of Ptahhotep» (the latter part of the 6th Dynasty): «May this servant be ordered to make a staff of old age, So as to tell him the words of those who heard, The ways of the ancestors, Who have listened to the gods.» (2006LichtheimM:1.63); Another translation «The Instruction of Ptahhotep» states: «Let this servant be ordered to acquire a staff of old age, that I may tell him the words of those who heard the counsels of the ancestors» (2001КоростовцевМА:39).
+«The Instruction of Ptahhotep» (6th Dynasty): «May this servant be ordered to make a staff of old age, So as to tell him the words of those who heard, The ways of the ancestors, Who have listened to the gods.» (2006LichtheimM:1.63).
+Similarly, another translation «The Instruction of Ptahhotep» states: «Let this servant be ordered to acquire a staff of old age, that I may tell him the words of those who heard the counsels of the ancestors» (2001КоростовцевМА:39).

 [iii] Notes to Chapter 44

-A burial dating back to the early First Dynasty (c.
-3000 BC) contains the «earliest direct evidence of use of donkeys for transport rather than for meat.
-They also provide the earliest secure, non-size-based evidence for domestic donkeys.» (2008RosselS_O'ConnorD).
-In the mastaba at Tarkhan (First Dynasty, c.
-2850 BC) a grave was found containing the skeletons of three donkeys «these were the favourite animals buried with the master, much as the house¬ hold were buried with the kings of this age.» (1914PetrieWMF).
-The most likely ancestors of the domestic donkey are the African wild asses (2004Beja-PereiraA_LuikartG).
+A burial dating back to the early First Dynasty (ca. 3000 BCE) contains the «earliest direct evidence of use of donkeys for transport rather than for meat.
+They also provide the earliest secure, non-size-based evidence for domestic donkeys» (2008RosselS_O'ConnorD).
+Furthermore, in the mastaba at Tarkhan (First Dynasty, ca. 2850 BCE), a grave was found containing the skeletons of three donkeys; the excavators noted that «these were the favourite animals buried with the master, much as the household were buried with the kings of this age» (1914PetrieWMF).
+Genetically, the most likely ancestors of the domestic donkey are the African wild asses (2004Beja-PereiraA_LuikartG).

 (The conclusion compiled by the AI agent, with our minor changes)